ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 John Jones - Core Developer
 ============================

-TODO:(draft) I have contributed to the BitShares code base for many years [00].
+I have been a professional software developer since 1991, and a "hacker" before then.
+Most of my work experience has been in finance/investments/insurance.
+I have been contributing to the BitShares codebase since the beginning of 2018.
+[TODO:00].

 Ryan R. Fox - Coordinator, Business Analyst, QA/Tester
 ======================================================